arsenysmorodin/arsenysmorodin/README.md

 - 🔭 I’m currently develop online shop on OpenCart 3 and make some pet-projects.
-- 🌱 I’m currently learning ReactJS on GeekBrain's course.
+- 🌱 I’m currently learning VueJS and studying on GeekBrain's course.
-- 👯 I’m looking to collaborate on any interesting projects, written on ReactJS or just JS.
+- 👯 I’m looking to collaborate on any interesting projects, written on VueJS/NuxtJS.
 - 🤔 Sometimes I’m looking for help with my learning.
 - 📫 How to reach me:
-  telegram: @ars_sm
+  telegram: @arseny_smorodin
-  imstagram: @arsenysmorodin
   email: arseny.smorodin@yandex.ru